Dimitrije-Jimmy/Mathematical-Physics-Praktikum/README.md

 12. **Machine Learning for Higgs Boson Classification**: Final project involving the use of machine learning techniques for classifying Higgs boson data.

 The reports are written in Slovenian as part of my university class, I will translate as many of them as I can.
+Code named main##.py is my own and some other files are my own, other files are open source.
+The naming convention and best practices are ignored in many examples as the looming deadlines and all nighters did not allow time for consideration of such details.